pongib/365DaysOfLearning/README.md

 **Thoughts**: Today try to eat before learn and it don't work as I expect, it require a lot of power to start after breakfast because interrupted by play facebook and game.
 So I will learn around 2 pomodoro first and will eat breakfast after.

+## Day 24: Jan 25, 2020

+**TIL**: Watch datalab demo.
+At first I thought it will more clear example for share between but not quite, just push to cloud source repository.
+The useful thing is demo and example about it and contain such as query via Bigquery and plot to graph.
+It very useful if to figure something out quickly.

+**Thoughts**: Spend more time on relax stuff and it not quite good.
+This datalab tool is very cool if use between team but it start time is very slow.